WPEM/CPICANN/src/README.md

 Place directory "train" and "val" from dataset.zip under directory "data", place the annotation files anno_train.csv and anno_val.csv under directory "annotation".

+If you wish to generate XRD pattern based on other CIF files, please refer to our online small-scale [**XRD simulation website](http://xrd.caobin.asia/).

 ### Model Trianing

 #### Single-phase